Community Engagement and Indigenous Relations in Planning

-At People Plan Community, we support your planning projects through collaborative engagement practices that honour reconciliation and build sustainable communities.
+People Plan Community supports planning initiatives through collaborative engagement practices that honour reconciliation and build sustainable communities.

 Struggling to meaningfully engage in your planning process?